 Marti came back from Tim’s bedroom.
 She was grinning.
 “See what I….”

 Laura waved her hand and put her index finger over her mouth as she rushed over to Marti and whispered in her ear.
 “Shhhh!
 Just whisper, he’s right outside my door.
 I don’t think he knows you’re here.
 You can hide in Tim’s closet if he breaks in.”
 She finally noticed what Marti was carrying.
-“What’s that for?”
+“What’s that for?” she whispered.

 “I won’t need to hide in Tim’s closet.
 I found this baseball bat in his bedroom.”